top of page

 The OCS Child Safety Group Founder, Jennifer Richards visited the area just two times, and captured the video below.
 She was only exposed to inhalation of the blowing slag dust for approximately 30 minutes total, but her lungs burned so bad for the three days after that she will not likely be returning to the site, especially considering the study that showed rats got lung tumors after just a single exposure to the lungs of copper slag dust.
 If you are a citizen who has videos, pictures or other documentation of slag dust blowing, slag dust accumulation on your business or property, please email them to sedonahotyoga@hotmail.com and we will include them in future videos to inform the public.

-Toxic Slag dust at the Cottonwood Kids Park in 12th street.
+Likely Slag dust at the Cottonwood Kids Park in 12th street.

-Toxic Slag dust at the Rec Center, Library, Community Health Facility Compound.
+Likely Slag dust at the Rec Center, Library, Community Health Facility Compound.

 What can we do now??